Detecting and Routing DWG Version Compatibility in Python Pipelines

 AC1009 |

-R11/R12 | Legacy | Early binary/ASCII hybrid; universally supported |
+R11 / R12 | Legacy — universal | Early binary/ASCII hybrid; all ODA versions accept this |

 AC1012 |

-R13 | Stable | First true binary DWG; baseline for legacy GIS |
+R13 | Stable | First fully binary DWG; baseline for legacy GIS ingestion |

 AC1014 |

-R14 | Stable | Standardized entity dictionaries |
+R14 | Stable | Standardised entity dictionaries; widely interoperable |

 AC1015 |

-2000 | High | Introduced Object Enablers and proxy objects |
+2000 | High | Object Enablers and proxy objects introduced |

 AC1018 |

-2004 | High | LZ77 compression, 3D solid improvements |
+2004 | High | LZ77 section compression; 3D solid kernel update |

 AC1021 |

-2007 | Moderate | ACIS 7.0 kernel, extended XREF handling |
+2007 | Moderate | ACIS 7.0 kernel; extended XREF handling |

 AC1024 |

-2010 | Moderate | Dynamic blocks, parametric constraints |
+2010 | Moderate | Dynamic blocks; parametric constraints added |

 AC1027 |

-2013 | Low | 64-bit object IDs, new hash tables |
+2013 | Low | 64-bit object IDs; new hash-table structures |

 AC1032 |